pksunkara/reign/reign_view/README.md

     // The macro automatically captures all the
     // variables it needs, builds the view to display
-    // and returns a String
+    // and returns a `String`
-    render!("pages:about")
+    //
+    // `pages:about` is the ID of the above template render!("pages:about")
     ```